alphajuliet/alphajuliet/README.md

 I've programmed in over 30 languages over the years, from Z80 assembler to PureScript.
-I code mostly in Clojure and Racket these days for fun, and I’m currently playing with the array language BQN.
+I code mostly in Clojure and Racket these days for fun, and also play with array languages.
 I’m not looking to collaborate but you can reach me at andrew@alphajuliet.com.

 <!---